![]() deutsches Glossar |

 ATP

-Abbr. to AUTOMATIC TRAIN
+Abbr. of AUTOMATIC TRAIN

 PROTECTION